Long Gone Days is an RPG set in the real world about the human cost of war, focusing on civilians and language barriers.

 Long Gone Days was originally conceived around 2003 by Camila Gormaz, as an RPG Maker 2000 project.
-Since that moment, releasing it as a game became her life goal.
-Camila would occasionally write bits of the game on her free time, but it wasn’t until 2015, after gaining experience in the gaming industry, that the development of Long Gone Days finally began.
+Since that moment, the first drafts of Long Gone Days were written and the characters began to be developed.
+However, it wasn’t until 2015, after having gained experienced in the games industry, that the development of Long Gone Days finally began, alongside the help of Pablo Videla, who joined as a co-writer and game designer.

 - 2016/08/10: Indiegogo campaign ended successfully